pwoods210/Code_Challenge/README.md

 was becoming expensive, and eventually settled with making a light tester class within the same file to confirm individual variable/method behavior.
 Another consequence of using C# was my ignorance of their RegEx class.
 I struggled with getting the RegEx method I wanted to use (RegEx.Matches) to work properly, and so I had to settle with manipulating RegEx.Match.
 This prevented me from coming up with a solution for input's of x an y that differ in digits (in a timely manner).
-There is a file with sample input (includes the provided sample input with different map bounds) named "Test_Rover.txt" that can be fed into Simulator via the command line.
+There is a file with sample input (includes the provided sample input with different map bounds) named "Test_Rover.txt" that can be fed into the program via the command line.

 ### Design Decisions